wooster0/yayagram/README.md

   This helps immensely at ruling out possibilities.
 - If you want a new random grid, drag the litle resize icon in the grid's bottom right, next to the progress bar, to the size you want.
 - Be careful about accidentally pasting in your clipboard data.
 Some terminals paste with the press of a mouse button.
-  If the data contains `'c'` for instance, the grid will be cleared because it's recognized as the `C` key being pressed.
+  If the data contains `'c'` for instance, the grid will be cleared because it's recognized as the <kbd>C</kbd> key being pressed.
-  This clear can be undone using the `A` key of course, but it may be confusing.
+  This clear can be undone using the <kbd>A</kbd> key of course, but it may be confusing.
   The same applies to items dropped onto the window.
-Press `L` before [loading grid files](#Loading-grid-files).
+Press <kbd>L</kbd> before [loading grid files](#Loading-grid-files).

 ## Example